 At Hudgell Solicitors, we regularly represent commercial vehicle drivers, forklift operators and other employees who have been injured and are left unable to work.

 If you received SSP, this will be taken into account before any compensation settlement is awarded.

-Am I entitled to claim any compensation?
+Am I entitled to claim any accident at work compensation?

 If your employer did not take appropriate steps to prevent an injury or illness you suffered because of a forklift accident, you may be entitled to compensation for: